Comprehensive Guide to Supply Chain KPIs: 8 Essential Metrics for Professionals

 If you have delivery orders across various routes, Upper has your back.
 You can create multi-stop delivery routes and seamlessly assign them to your delivery drivers.
 Moreover, you can schedule optimized routes for months in advance and relax as your packages are delivered on time.

-2. Reduces manual dependencies
+2. Reducing manual dependencies

 If you are tired of manually planning delivery routes, the best thing to do is give Upper a shot.
 Upper’s excellent route optimization algorithm helps find the best routes in seconds.
 You simply need to import addresses from your spreadsheet and let Upper optimize delivery routes for you.

-3. Enhances driver performance
+3. Driver performance enhancement

 Whether you are running a delivery business for food or medical supplies, Upper helps you frequently or weekly analyze the drivers’ performance by generating in-detail reports.
 Thus, you can get help from past records to decide whether to make changes to the delivery operations or not.